tlswg/tls13-spec/draft-ietf-tls-tls13.md

 cryptographic parameters for the connection.
 It then responds with its own ServerHello which indicates the negotiated connection parameters. [{{server-hello}}].
 The combination of the ClientHello and the ServerHello determines the shared keys.
-If (EC)DHE or key establishment is in use, then the ServerHello will contain a "key_share" extension with the server's ephemeral Diffie-Hellman share which MUST be in the same group as one of the
+If (EC)DHE key establishment is in use, then the ServerHello will contain a "key_share" extension with the server's ephemeral Diffie-Hellman share which MUST be in the same group as one of the